mskcc/ACCESS-Pipeline/README.md

 # Installation

 ### 1. Set up a Virtual Environment
-Make virtualenv with the name of your virtual environment for this project, e.g. innovation-pipeline
+Make virtualenv with the name of your virtual environment for this project (e.g. innovation_pipeline)
 ```
 ~$ virtualenv ~/innovation_pipeline
 ~$ source ~/innovation_pipeline/bin/activate